kubernetes/kubernetes/docs/getting-started-guides/docker-multinode/master.md

 sudo docker -H unix:///var/run/docker-bootstrap.sock exec <really-long-hash-from-above-here> cat /run/flannel/subnet.env
 ```

-_Note:_ if you ran your bootstrap environment using ps, you might need to run through the etcd steps again, in order for /run/flannel/* to exist.
+_Note:_ if you ran your bootstrap environment using sh, you might need to run through the etcd steps again, in order for /run/flannel/* to exist.

 #### Edit the docker configuration